kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "It seems that unfulfilled tasks are like the desires that the Lord Buddha talked about," I interjected.

-Sol chimed in to say that he was talking about _ubfulfilled obligations_.
+Sol chimed in to say that he was talking about _unfulfilled obligations_.
 The Buddha must have had the unfulfilled obligation of showing others the way to their own surcease from suffering.
 Otherwise, his body would not have persisted after his enlightenment.

 "I know you have not attained final illumination, Sol.
 And no offense is meant," I told him candidly, with a wink in my eye.